oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * (E) Authorization server of Domain B validates the JWT authorization grant and returns an access token.

-* (F) The client now possesses an access token to access the protected resource in Domain B.
+* (F) The client in Domain A uses the access token received from the authorization server in Domain B to access the protected resource in Domain B.

 ## Authorization Server Discovery
 This specification does not define authorization server discovery.
 A client MAY maintain a static mapping or use other means to identify the authorization server.
 The `authorization_servers` property in {{I-D.ietf-oauth-resource-metadata}} MAY be used.